Quick Summary

 D. Role of the President in India

 So far, no Indian President has faced impeachment.
 Yet, the process is established by law.
 The procedure of impeachment of the president of India in Parliament is quasi-judicial.
-If a President violates the Indian Constitution, Parliament is the government body that can impeach the president of India.
-This process can begin in either Parliament House.
+If a President violates the Indian Constitution, Parliament is the government body that can impeach the President of India.
+This process can begin in either the Parliament House.

-Who can initiate impeachment of President of India proceedings against the president of India?
+Who can initiate impeachment of President of India proceedings against the President of India?
 The answer to this question is that one House of Parliament brought charges against the President, which must be signed by at least a quarter of its members.
 The President reviews it after 14 days.
 A two-thirds majority in the originating house is needed to impeach the President, and then it is sent to the other House for investigation.

 The President can defend themselves with authorized counsel.
 If the second House also approves the charges by a special majority, the President is impeached and removed from office.